narbehaj/ssl-checker/README.md

 # As a Python Module

-Simply import the `ssl_checker.py` into your Python script and use it as a module.
+Import the `ssl_checker.py` into your Python script and use it as a module.

 ```python
 from ssl_checker import SSLChecker